bluMoonx/speech-emotion-recognition/README.md

 * Architecture: UI that manages different application states like Idle, Loading, Success, and Failure

 ## How to Find the Code ##
-All of the primary application source code for this project is located within the following *directory:/app/src/main/java/com/example/myapplication/*
+All of the primary application source code for this project is located within the following directory:
+# */app/src/main/java/com/example/myapplication/* #

 Inside, you will find key files such as (*but not limited to*):
 * MainActivity.kt: The main entry point and UI controller.